King County Civil Rights Commission

 - Conduct and participate in community forums

-- Meetings: Meets quarterly in the Chinook Building, room 124, on the first floor, 401 Fifth Ave., Seattle.
+- Meetings: Meets quarterly in the Chinook Building, room 124 (first floor), 401 Fifth Ave., Seattle.
 Meetings are open to the public.

 - Members: 12